sfkleach/execname/docs/tasks/2025-12-28-execman-specification.md

 execman check nutmeg-run
 execman check --json
 execman check --no-skip
+execman check --verify
 ```

 ### Behavior

-- With no arguments: Check all managed executables for updates
+- With no arguments: Check all managed executables for updates and integrity
-- With argument: Check specific executable for updates
+- With argument: Check specific executable for updates and integrity
-- By default: Only shows executables with updates available
+- By default: Only shows executables with updates available or integrity issues
 - With `--no-skip`: Shows all executables including up-to-date ones
+- With `--verify`: Also verify checksums of installed executables (slower)

+### Integrity Checking

+The check command always verifies that executable files exist.
+With `--verify`,
+it also validates checksums to detect modified files.

+- **MISSING**: File does not exist at recorded path
+- **MODIFIED**: File exists but checksum doesn't match (requires `--verify`)

 ### Output Format (Text)